Vena Jules

 Her other works include "Students' Experiences of Secondary Schooling in Trinidad and Tobago: The first three years" (1998); A study of the Secondary School Population in Trinidad and Tobago: Placement Patterns and Practices: A research report (1994); Gender and School Achievement in the Caribbean (with Peter Kutnick and Anthony Layne, 1997); A Situational Analysis of Children and Their Families in Trinidad and Tobago (with G. Pargass and J. Sharpe, UNICEF (World Bank) 1998); and The State of Education in the Caribbean in the 1990s: Sub-Regional Synthesis and Annexes (UNESCO, 2002).

-Vena Jules continues to live and work for the improvement of education in Trinidad and Tobago and the Caribbean region.